 Daniel ignored the comment.

-Annabelle kissed his cheek, loving him even more than the second before; such a compliment given the nature of how she must truly look – blanket, flat hair, make up eliminated due their heated moment.
+Annabelle kissed his cheek, loving him even more than the second before; such a compliment given the nature of how she must truly look – blanket, flat hair, make-up eliminated due to their heated moment.
 But it was true, she was a vision of natural beauty, at least to him, and Daniel loved her.
 He pulled her closer and held her tighter than he had before.
 Wrapping a leg around him, she continued to sip her wine.

 “Why so tight?”